Course Descriptons By Program

 ITE165 - Machine Processing I

-An introduction to machine tool processes with discussions of basic foundry (metalcasting).
-Operations and techniques investigated include the following: sand molds, gating systems, patterns castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe, and lab safety.
-Class is laboratory based and meets for six hours per week.
-(3 crs.)
+An introduction to basic foundry (metal-casting) and machine tool processes.
+Operations and techniques investigated include the following: sand molds, gating systems, patterns, castings, metal solidification, layout, tool geometry, lathe work, milling, shaping, drilling, cut-off tools, bench work, precision and semi-precision measuring instruments, CNC mill and lathe and lab safety.
+Class is laboratory based and meets for 6 hours per week.

 ITE181 - Materials Technology I

 A study of the theory and application of materials and materials testing used in a wide variety of industrial applications.
 Study includes the chemical, physical, mechanical and dimensional properties of metallic materials, plastics, and ceramics.
 Sufficient background in general chemistry is included to provide the proper foundation for the various concepts being presented in class.
 (3 crs.)